Branches of biology

 Tutorial: The Human Physiology - Protistology – the study of protists

-- Psychobiology – the study of mental functioning and behavior in relation to other biological processes
+- Psychobiology – the study of mental functioning and behavior about other biological processes

-- Toxicology – the study of how natural or man-made poisons cause undesirable effects in living organisms
+- Toxicology – the study of how natural or man-made poisons cause undesirable effects in living beings

 - Zoology – The branch of biology that deals with animals and animal life, including the study of the structure, physiology, development, and classification of animals